mvolkmann/blog/src/remix.md

 to deliver a fast, slick, and resilient user experience."

 Remix enables many web applications to work with no client-side JavaScript code.
+If the use JavaScript is disabled in the browser, the Remix server will return fully-rendered HTML and perform full-page refreshes.
+If the use JavaScript is enabled in the browser, the Remix server will return JSON data describing updates to the current page and avoid performing full-page refreshes.

 Remix is heavily based on React Router.